Partnering with KidsCan

 Raising money through fundraising is key to supporting the work we do at KidsCan.

 Without money raised through our events and community fundraising initiatives, KidsCan wouldn’t be able to help as many Kiwi kids to reach their full potential.
 We are extremely grateful for the ongoing support from some of our key fundraisers, plus the hundreds of other businesses, schools, community groups and individuals who generously fundraise for KidsCan throughout the year!

 KidsCan is proud to be the charity partner of the Pork Pie Charity Run 2021!
 The 2019 event, which raised $291,000 for KidsCan, was the sixth running of this quintessentially Kiwi event.
 In homage to the beloved Kiwi classic movie 'Goodbye Pork Pie', 60 teams drive their MINI's more than 2,500km from the top of the North Island to Invercargill over six days.
 This truly epic journey is a test of willpower, stamina, and fundraising enthusiasm like no other!

 The Pork Pie Charity Run raises funds for KidsCan to help provide Kiwi kids with the essentials they need to get into the classroom in a position to learn.
-With your help supporting Pork Pie Charity Run teams, you help to provide food, clothing, shoes, socks and basic health items to Kiwi kids in need www.porkpie.co.nz
+With your help supporting Pork Pie Charity Run teams, you help to provide food, clothing, shoes & socks and basic health and hygiene items to Kiwi kids in need www.porkpie.co.nz

 Masters Builders Association